gradle/gradle/design-docs/task-configuration-from-command-line.md

     1. clashing options, e.g. no-value boolean option in one task is a string option in other task
 1. When a value has not been specified for a required task property and that property has a `@CommandLineOption` annotation, then the validation error message should inform the user that they can use the specified option to provide a value.

-## Make the dependencies' report 'configuration' configurable via cmd line

-### User visible changes

-It is possible to show the dependencies for a single configuration.
-This way there's way less noise in the report (many times, the user is only interested in compile dependencies).
-Consider defaulting the dependencies report to 'compile' dependencies if java plugin applied.

-### Test coverage

-TBD

-### Implementation approach

-TBD

 ## Make the feature public